prisma/prisma1/docs/1.0/03-Tutorials/01-Basic/02-Changing-the-data-model.md

 <Instruction>

-To apply these changes, you need to run `prisma deploy` inside the `hello-world` directory again.
+To apply these changes, you need to run `graphcool deploy` inside the `hello-world` directory again.

 </Instruction>